Amg9794/Neural_Machine_Translator_seq2seq-master/README.md

 Recurrent Continuous Translation Models, 2013.<br/>
 Continuous space translation models for phrase-based statistical machine translation, 2013.<br/>

-# Acknowledgements
-A big Thank you to the whole team of [Messy Fractals](https://messyfractals.wordpress.com/), especially [Dhanya P](https://www.linkedin.com/in/dhanyap/?originalSubdomain=in) and [Arvind Sivdas](https://www.linkedin.com/in/arvindsivdas/?originalSubdomain=in) for letting me work under them, for this project . <br/>

 # References
 The credits for this code go to the user [spro](https://github.com/spro/practical-pytorch/blob/master/seq2seq-translation/seq2seq-translation.ipynb).
 I have merely made some changes in it for dealing with Hindi text.